mramshaw/Node-Linting-and-Testing/README.md

 $ npm audit fix --dry-run
 ```

-For a more comprehensive list of `npm aduit` options:
+For a more comprehensive list of `npm audit` options:

     http://docs.npmjs.com/cli/audit